 Freedom Credit Union was originally chartered in 1922 as the Western Massachusetts Telephone Workers Credit Union.
-From a small office in the telephone company building on Worthington Street, the credit union grew until we found a new home on Springfield's Main Street.
-As a result of telephone company downsizing and reorganization, the credit union chose to expand to include select employee groups, companies in Hampden County that were approved by our Board of Directors to form a credit union partnership with, and offer credit union membership through the workplace to their employees.
+From a small office in the telephone company building on Worthington Street, the credit union grew until we found a new home on Main Street in Springfield.
+Today, this branch serves as the credit union's headquarters.

 As demand for the benefits of a credit union grew, we applied for a community charter.
 In January 2001, membership eligibility was greatly expanded to include anyone who lived or worked in Hampden, Hampshire, Franklin, or Berkshire counties.